RADalian/cube/tutorial/step2.md

 ![ng component create](./images/component_create.png)
 ![ng component hierarchy](./images/component_new_hierarchy.png)

+To create angular component by `command line` (scaffold), there are 4 files created by `Angular CLI`.

+- `component-name.component.html` is used to design for the UI display.
+- `component-name.component.scss` is used for the display style.
+- `component-name.component.spec.ts` is used for unit test.
+- `component-name.component.ts` is used for the code logic.

+After cube component creation, we consider to implement each cube GUI implement.
+As there are 6 faces for each cube, we should add some html in `cube-unit.component.html` and css code in `cube-unit.component.scss`.

 ## Edit Component Page

 To add the faces for the cube, we need add `div` html elements.
-First we can creat the _front_ face for the cub.
-As there is common style for each face, we can separate the _style_ for the `scss` file.
+First we can creat the _front_ face for the cube.
+As there is common style for each face, we can separate two the _styles_ for the `scss` file.

 - Add the html code below to the `cube-unit.component.html` file.